Nevenall/ghosting-the-edge/manuscript.md

 **Personal Armor, Partial Coverage, Composite Plates, Degrades**

-**Concealable** – You get a +2 for concealing this armor.
+**Concealable**—You get a +2 for concealing this armor.
 Alternately it presents 2 passive against detection.

-**Ballistic Protection 1 ¤** – +2 to D against A from small and medium caliber firearms and shrapnel.
+**Ballistic Protection 1 ¤**—+2 to D against A from small and medium caliber firearms and shrapnel.

 **Close Quarters Protection 1 ¤ –** +2 to D against A from blades, clubs and other close quarters weapons.